-- 3.1 The habitats on site to be potentially lost that could harbour reptiles and small mammals (such as hedgehog (Erinaceus europaeus)) and areas of tall ruderal vegetation, hedgerows and scrub on the boundary of Phase 6.
-The aim of the method statement on site is to clear these areas (if required) and carry out the construction works using precautionary methods of working to avoid harm to any animals present and moving any found out of harm's way. - 3.2 The areas of potential habitat are well connected to other suitable areas in the wider landscape and is not deemed 'important' for the local reptile, badger, hedgehog (or other small mammal) populations.
+- 3.1 The habitats on site to be potentially lost that could harbour reptiles and small mammals (such as hedgehog (Erinaceus europaeus)) and areas of tall ruderal vegetation and hedgerows in association with the infrastructure footprint.
+The aim of the method statement on site is to clear these areas (if required) and carry out the construction works using precautionary methods of working to avoid harm to any animals present and moving any found out of harm's way. - 3.2 The areas of potential habitat are somewhat connected to other suitable areas in the wider landscape and is not deemed 'important' for the local reptile, dormouse, badger, hedgehog (or other small mammal) populations.
 However, retained areas of vegetation, as well as newly created areas of green infrastructure could provide suitable habitat for reptiles.
-No post-development monitoring is deemed necessary. - 3.3 Boundary hedges and vegetation which are to be retained will be fenced before clearance works commence according to BS5827:2012.
+No post-development monitoring is deemed necessary, with respect to these species. - 3.3 Boundary hedges and vegetation where they are to be retained will be fenced before clearance works commence according to BS5827:2012.
 Trees in relation to design, demolition and construction, and the fencing will remain in place throughout the clearance and construction period.
-There should be no incursion into the land protected within the fencing and no tipping of refuse or disposal of spoil or other waste materials etc.
+There should be no incursion into the land protected within the fencing and no tipping of refuse or disposal of spoil or other waste materials etc. - 3.4 A small area of sulphur clover was located towards the centre of Phase 6 which will be translocated to a retained hedgerow at the boundary of Phase 3A (see Figure 2), which has similar conditions e.g. aspect, slope, soil drainage, soil nutrient status and hydrology.
+The relatively short distance between the donor and receptor area should help in the execution of translocation.
+Although not specifically related to the infrastructure footprint, the translocation area is in close proximity and therefore details are provided for safeguarding.